ZiqianWPort/myFirstMobileDevProject-shoppingCalculator/README.md

 2. if you have Xcode installed, please download the code and run it with a iPhone 13 Pro simulator for best UI display
 </p>
 <p>
 This code has been made public only for my personal portfolio purposes.
 If you are a student at WashU, please note that I do not grant permission for anyone to turn in this code as their in-class project or use part of it in their assignment.
-I'll get notified if you did so, so don't cheat, it's not cool.
 </p>

 #